 - Honestly, an album or print is so much more fun to look at.
 The USB sitting in your drawer?
 How’s that for nostalgia?
 I still find a quiet joy in sitting at my mom’s house, flipping through her stacks of albums.
 What a wonderful way to go down memory lane.

 - Digital storage can get lost and/or damaged.
 I’ve had USB drives crash.
 CDs have been scratched.
 Accidents and losses happen.

 In my own photography business, I made it a priority that this would not happen to a client of mine.
 All of my packages include, at minimum, prints.
 My album packages are my most popular and I explain to my clients why I don’t sell “just the digitals”.
 Yes, it is a digital age.
 I absolutely respect that and still include digital images with my packages.
 However, I truly believe that prints and albums should have a place in your home.

 Do you print your images?
-What’s your favorite way to print and enjoy your photos?Maryrose Serac Photography - Solano County Family Photographer
+What’s your favorite way to print and enjoy your photos?Maryrose Serac Photography - Solano County Family & Lifestyle Photographer

-Maryrose Serac is a Wedding & Lifestyle Photographer based between the San Francisco Bay Area and Sacramento Valley.
+Maryrose Serac is a Lifestyle & Portrait Photographer based between the San Francisco Bay Area and Sacramento Valley.
 She provides photography services in Sacramento, Napa, Lake Tahoe, Sonoma, Vacaville, Fairfield, Benicia & worldwide.
-Her photography specializes in finding the connection with her clients through relaxed, fun and engaging lifestyle sessions.
+Her photography focuses on storytelling - finding the connection with her clients through relaxed, fun and engaging lifestyle sessions.
 She found her passion early on in life, enjoying countless hours in the darkroom before moving on to digital photography.
 Her photography has taken her around the world and has allowed her to witness incredible, moving moments with her clients.
 You can also find more of her personal work at A Mommentary Life, where she documents her life at home with her family.